kaclark219/CSCI-635-01-Group-2/README.md

 - **Operating Systems:** Windows 10+ or macOS 10.15+
 - **Software Needed:**
   - Python 3.10 or higher
-  - Kaggle account with API access
+  - Kaggle account with API access (optional if interested in raw data)

 Check installed versions:
 ```bash